-A rollover for business startups (ROBS) enables you to access your retirement funds to start or buy a business.
-Setting up a ROBS involves rolling your existing 401(k) into a new C corporation’s retirement plan.
-The new business then purchases shares in the new company with those funds and gives you access to them.
+A rollover for business startups (ROBS) enables entrepreneurs to access retirement funds to start or buy a business.
+Setting up a ROBS involves rolling an existing 401(k) into a new C corporation’s (C-corp’s) retirement plan.
+The new business purchases shares in the company with the ROBS 401(k), allowing the business use of the funds.

-However, to set up a ROBS, you need to follow a complex procedure to avoid taxes and early withdrawal penalties.
+To set up a ROBS 401(k), business owners need to follow a complex procedure to avoid taxes and early withdrawal penalties.
 We recommend getting a free initial consultation with an independent attorney through Guidant.
-It will set up your ROBS and get you funded in as little as three weeks and handle ongoing maintenance and audits.
+It will set up and fund a ROBS in as quick as 3 weeks and handle ongoing maintenance and audits.

 How to Set Up a ROBS in 8 Steps

-A ROBS is a good option for your business if you don’t want to worry about traditional underwriting criteria for financing like credit checks and collateral.
-However, you will need to have an eligible retirement account not from your current employer and at least $50,000 in the account to make the transaction financially viable.
+A ROBS is a good option for business owners who don’t want to worry about traditional underwriting criteria like credit checks and collateral.
+The fact that rollovers for business startups don’t rely on personal credit makes them common sources of startup business funding.
+However, a ROBS requires an eligible retirement account from a previous employer and at least $50,000 in savings to ensure that the funding is affordable.